Blankstone Sington IHT AIM ISA

 What kind of companies are in the portfolio?

 One example is Bolton-based K3 Capital, which listed on AIM in April 2017.
 It acts as a corporate finance matchmaker: if you want to sell your business, K3 Capital will help you find the right buyer.

 Its niche is small businesses valued

 between £50,000 and £50 million, an under-represented area in the corporate

 finance world.
 The business model is cash generative: it takes

 transaction fees but also non-contingent fees which contribute towards fixed

 costs whatever the outcome of the deal.
-Management have a significant stake in
+Management has a significant stake in

-the firm so their interests are aligned with shareholders.
+the firm so its interests are aligned with those of shareholders.

 Blankstone Sington views an increased regulatory burden as one of the certainties of modern life, alongside death and taxes.
 Ideagen offers governance, risk and compliance software to tackle risk management in an organisation.
-It’s a dull but importance service.
-Instances of poor governance, risk and compliance in recent times include LIBOR rate-rigging, PPI mis-selling, BP oil spill and even the tragic Alton Towers crash.
-Companies are increasingly prioritising governance, risk and compliance and Ideagen can help.
+It’s a dull but importance service and Ideagen can help.